 The importance of professional boundaries

-Maintaining public confidence in the psychoanalytic profession is at the core of what we do.
+Maintaining public safety in the psychoanalytic profession is at the core of what we do.

-Maintaining public confidence in the psychoanalytic profession is at the core of what we do.
+Maintaining public safety in the psychoanalytic profession is at the core of what we do.

 It’s very important that psychoanalytic therapy happens within a safe, trusting setting and it’s the therapists’ duty to protect this setting.
-This means that there are certain boundaries that must not be violated.
-For a fruitful therapeutic relationship, your therapist should provide a consistent and appropriate environment that enables and facilitates your work together.
+This means that there are certain boundaries that must not be breached.
+For a fruitful therapeutic relationship, your therapist should provide a consistent and appropriate environment that supports your work together.

-All of our Registrants are bound by ethical standards and an ethical framework that we outline below, this means they must practice safely and without boundary violations.
+All of our Registrants are bound by ethical standards and an ethical framework that we outline below, this means they must practice safely.
 They should not take advantage of their position of power.
-During your therapy, it is innapropriate for a therapeutic relationship to become romantic, social or sexual in nature.
+During your therapy, it is innapropriate for the relationship with your therapist to become romantic, social or sexual in nature.

 If you have reason to believe a BPC Registrant has breached professional boundaries as per our standards, please contact us.
 Visit our concerns page to read our step-by-step guide on reporting a concern.
 This provides you with transparent guidance around what to have prepared when you are reporting your concern and a rough idea on how long the process may take.
 Once you’re ready, just fill out the form on the same page and wait to hear from us.